armadillica/flamenco-worker-python/README.md

 ## Installation

-Before you begin, make sure you have Flamenco Manager up and running.
+- Make sure you have Flamenco Manager up and running.

-There are two ways to install Flamenco Worker:
+- Install [FFmpeg](https://ffmpeg.org/) and make sure the `ffmpeg` binary is on `$PATH`.
+- Install Flamenco Worker in one of two ways:
     - If you have a distributable zip file (see [Packaging for distribution](#packaging-for-distribution)) unzip it, `cd` into it, then run `./flamenco-worker` (or `flamenco-worker.exe` on Windows).
     - If you have a copy of the source files, run `pipenv install` then run `flamenco-worker`.
       This requires Python 3.7 or newer.

 ## Upgrading